 Food Grade vs Non-Food Grade Co2

-Some people think all tanks of Co2 are the same but there is a difference between food grade Co2 and regular Co2 used for paintball, auto, etc. You should buy a tank of food grade Co2 that ranges in size from 5-20 lbs.
-The bigger the tank the more money you will save.
+Most Co2 is all the same stuff but you should ask for a tank of food grade Co2 that ranges in size from 5-20 lbs.
+The bigger the tank is the more money you will save.
 You’ll get a better price on the refill and make less trips to the station!
 Just make sure you have a place to store it at home.
-A tank of food grade Co2 is pretty cheap and definitely better than using the Co2 that was meant for another purpose.
+A tank of Co2 is pretty cheap and easy to get.
 You can buy tanks new, pay a deposit on one, or buy a used one.
-I’d recommend investing in a new 10lb tank.
-It is pretty small, cheap to fill, and will last a long time.
+I’d recommend investing in a new 10lb tank for the reason I listed above.
+If you know that a used tank was never used for anything but quality Co2 a used or rented tank can also work.
+5-10lb tanks are small, cheap to fill, and will last a long time.
 You should be able to fill a 10lb for about the cost of filling a SodaStream Co2 bottle which is much smaller.

 Another method for refilling your SodaStream tank is to refill it yourself with dry ice.
 You simply unscrew the top of the canister and put a specified amount of dry ice into the canister using a funnel.
 You can refill a SodaStream canister for a couple dollars this way and it’s actually very easy.
 The only downside to this is that dry ice is potentially dangerous to work with, you cannot store it in a normal freezer, and it’s a little more work.
 It’s also challenging to find it sometimes.
 Dry ice is often found at the same places that sell Co2 tanks.